-Discover Jordan’s treasures on a four-day post-trip extension.
+Discover Jordan’s treasures on a three-day post-trip extension.
 Immerse yourself in the wonder and mystery of ancient Petra, and delve into elaborate buildings and tombs carved into red-rose cliffs.
 On excursions to Jerash and Wadi Rum, explore spectacular Roman ruins and the iconic desert valley made famous in the film Lawrence of Arabia.
 Then cap off your journey with a festive evening in Jordan’s capital city.

 Itinerary - 4 Days

 Fly from Tel Aviv to Eilat, Israel’s southernmost city, situated on the sparkling Red Sea.
 Spend the afternoon exploring this idyllic resort town, and go swimming and snorkeling from sun-drenched beaches fringed with coral reefs.
 Later, a short drive through the Wadi Arabah takes us across the border into Jordan.
 This afternoon, explore the lunar-like landscape of Wadi Rum, where T.E.
 Lawrence (of Arabia) stayed with Bedouin friends and allies during World War I. Discover epic sand dunes and rose-tinted mountains where Bedouin tribes still make camp.
 Continue to our hotel at Petra, located just a few steps from this UNESCO World Heritage site.
 (B,L,D)